abhinavkant/handy-docker-compose-collection/README.md

+# Docker-compose

-# Running Docker instance of Jaeger with elasticsearch storage type
+- [x] Running Docker instance of Jaeger with elasticsearch storage type
+- [x] grafana, prometheus with push gateway and alertmanager